-There are 21 common α-amino acids found in all proteins or polypeptides.
-Humans can synthesize some of these amino acids, while the others are obtained by the diet we have.
-The ones we obtain from our diet are called essential amino acids.
-The 9 essential amino acids and these include:
+Twenty-one α-amino acids are commonly found in all proteins or polypeptides.
+Humans synthesize some of these amino acids, while the others are obtained via diet.
+The ones obtained from diet are called essential amino acids.
+There are 9 essential amino acids and these include:

 Hydrophobic Amino Acids

-Hydrocarbon side chains are also considered non-polar due to presence of only C and H atoms which have close electronegativity values.
+Hydrocarbon side chains are also considered non-polar due to the presence of only C and H atoms which have close electronegativity values.
 Amino acids containing aromatic side chains are also part of this group.
-These are Phenylalanine, tyrosine, and tryptophan.
-Methionine and Proline are also members of this group because of their unique structural characteristics.
+These included phenylalanine, tyrosine, and tryptophan.
+Methionine and proline are also members of this group because of their unique structural characteristics.
 Methionine has a thioether group while proline contains a cyclic structure where the amino and the α-carbons are part of the cycle.

 Hydrophilic Amino Acids

 Hydrophilic amino acids have polar side chains that are not readily ionizable.
 Common functional groups present in these side chains are carboxamide, sulfhydryl, and hydroxyl groups.
 Six amino acids are members of this group.

 The amino acids with carboxamide functional groups are asparagine and glutamine.
 They are amide derivatives of aspartate and glutamate, respectively.

 Cysteine has sulfhydryl groups and when cysteine molecules are oxidized, they tend to form disulfide linkages.

 The amino acids with hydroxyl groups in their side chains are serine, threonine, and tyrosine.